 If gridlock feeds ego and shuts out brainpower

-could innovation and trust
+could mindfulness and trust

 heal the heart of learning and leading?

 The more gridlock images we see flash across media, schools, and our lives, the more innovative, healing, and fun-filled images get lost.
-To learn and lead well though, takes more than stopping bullies and cynics who keep ego alive by banishing transparency through backdoor deals.
+To learn and lead mindfully though, takes more than stopping bullies and cynics who keep ego alive by banishing transparency through backdoor deals.
 It takes healing the very essence of how we marshal and mend vital mental resources.
 How so?
 The video below shows six fun namungo ways my students all lead and all learn with their brains more in mind.

 It’s true that Barak Obama, Bill Gates, Ursula Burns, and Hillary Clinton communicate see-through stories to leave no brain is left behind.
 Still, leadership openness is rare, takes entire populations, and comes with humility to learn and change problems created by dark money that buys toxic leadership and supports self-serving influences.
 Easy to change?